oneapi-src/level-zero-spec/core/PROG.md

 handle and use this with memory and command queue/lists APIs.
 One thing to note is that the ordinal that is used when creating a command queue is relative to the sub-device.
 This ordinal specifies which physical compute queue on the device or sub-device to map the logical queue to.
-You need to query xe_device_properties_t.numAsyncComputeEngines from the sub-device to determine how to set this ordinal.
+You need to query
+::xe_device_properties_t.numAsyncComputeEngines from the sub-device to determine how to set this ordinal.
 See ::xe_command_queue_desc_t for more details.

 ```c